-We have been back at Schauspielhaus Zürich to design and direct puppetry for this season's production of Peter Pan.
+We were back at Schauspielhaus Zürich in 2017 to design and direct puppetry for a new production of Peter Pan.

 We're delighted to have worked closely again with Christine Rippmann, the Schauspielhaus' Theaterplastikerin, who co-designs the puppets with Mervyn Millar (who also directs the puppetry).